json-schema-org/json-schema-spec/jsonschema-validation.md

 particular, an application MAY choose to use a widget that hides input values as they are typed for write-only fields.

-Omitting these keywords has the same behavior as values of false.
+Omitting these keywords has the same behavior as values of `false`.

 ### `examples`